 This may sound odd, but I get a lot of tasks done when I’m frustrated – especially ones that I can do by myself.
 Why?
 Tasks are easier to deal with.
 People are messy.
 People require attentiveness, care, love, validation, direction, guidance and pastoral care.
 This email just needs to be sent.
 Write some directions, delegate something, add a smiley face, push send.
 Leadership exercised.
 Stuff is getting done.

 Of course that’s ridiculous.
 Relationships – and leadership specifically – always require personal interaction with at least one other person.
 Giving information is not leading, completing tasks is not leading, delegation is not leading.
 Tasks are important and stuff should get done, but they should never overshadow our investment in others.
 I’m pretty fast when I’m focused.
 I can get a lot done myself.
 People require time and energy and training, moreso than the average task.
 It’s much harder to disciple someone than to simply complete a task.
-But here’s the rub: Either we can go fast alone, or we can go far with others Tweet This.
-Practically speaking if you want to do more than just get stuff done and have a real impact – people, not tasks, are the way to go.
-Heck, buy them a Pale Ginger and discuss life goals and ministry together.
+But here’s the rub: Either I can go fast alone, or I can go far with others.
+Practically speaking if you want to do more than just get stuff done and have a real impact – people not tasks are the way to go.
+Heck, buy them a Pale Ginger and discuss goals and ministry together.